-Particulars Change in foreign currency rate Effect on profit before tax March 31, 2023 Effect on profit before tax March 31, 2022
+Particulars Change in foreign currency rate The state of the s Effect on profit before tax March 31, 2022

 USD 5% (0) (12)

 -5% 0 12

 EURO and Others 5% (0) (0)

 -5% 0 0

 Commodity price risk

 Commodity price risk for the Company is mainly related to fluctuations in coal and pet coke prices linked to various external factors, which can affect the production cost of the Company.
 Since the energy costs is one of the primary costs drivers, any fluctuation in fuel prices can lead to drop in operating margin.
 To manage this risk, the Company take steps to optimize the fuel mix and to pursue longer term and fixed contracts, where considered necessary.
 Additionally, processes and policies related to such risks are reviewed and controlled by senior management and fuel requirement are monitored by the central procurement team.